Gorseinon: Agricultural and industrial development

 There were few industries but coal was plentiful.
-A drift was opened in 1846 and became known as “The Mountain Coal”.
-This coal was transported on a narrow gauge railway line to Loughor, where it was loaded onto barges and sent to Llanelli for transportation all around the world.
+A drift was opened in 1846 and became known as "The Mountain Coal".
+This coal was transported on a narrow gauge railway line to Loughor, where it was loaded onto barges and sent to Llanelli for export..
 The drift mine continued to be worked until 1900, when a shaft was sunk.
-Now known as the Mountain Colliery, it produced at its peak in excess of 200,000 tons of coal a year with a workforce in excess of 900.
-It was closed in 1969.
+Now known as the Mountain Colliery, at its peak it produced over 200,000 tons of coal a year, with a workforce in excess of 900.
+It closed in 1969.

-In 1860 the L.N.W.R. wanted to extend the line from Pontarddulais to Swansea.
-William Lewis, a young industrialist sold them the land and a station was erected in 1870 – this became known as Gorseinon Station.
-The Mountain Colliery laid a siding from the Colliery to the Station and coal was redirected to Swansea Docks.
+In 1860 the LNWR wanted to extend its railway line from Pontarddulais to Swansea.
+William Lewis, a young industrialist, sold them the land, and a station was built in 1870; this became known as Gorseinon Station.
+The Mountain Colliery laid a siding from the colliery to the station, and coal was redirected to Swansea Docks.

 The first day-school was opened in 1880 at Penyrheol.
-The Headmaster, Mr. Jones, afterwards transferred to Gorseinon.
-As Gorseinon's industries grew so did its housing and streets, with the development of Mill Street, Gorseinon Terrace, Eynon Street and High Street.
+The headmaster, a Mr Jones, afterwards transferred to Gorseinon.
+As Gorseinon's industries grew, so did its housing and streets, with the development of Mill Street, Gorseinon Terrace, Eynon Street and High Street.

-In 1886 the Grovesend Tin Works was built and the Lewis Family built many houses around the area to house the workers.
+In 1886 the Grovesend Tin Works was built, and the Lewis family built many houses around the area to house the workers.
 The Grovesend Steelworks opened in 1890, but in 1891 all tinplate workers in South Wales were involved in a seven-month strike and times were very hard for the workers.

 Gorseinon had two public houses, the Gorseinon Hotel (the Bottom Hotel) and the Station Hotel (the Gyp).
-It was said that the Bottom Hotel was for miners and the Gyp was for tinplate workers and it was a mortal sin to encroach on another man's territory.
-Then in 1892 the West End Hotel was built and the Mardy in 1901 bring the number of public houses to four.
-The Gorseinon Hotel is no longer a pub but a ‘Seagers’ steakhouse restaurant.
+It was said that the Bottom Hotel was for miners and the Gyp was for tinplate workers, and it was a mortal sin to encroach on another man's territory.
+Then in 1892 the West End Hotel was built, and the Mardy in 1901, bringing the number of public houses to four.
+The Gorseinon Hotel is no longer a pub but a Seagers steakhouse restaurant.